A Documentary Film Currently in Development

 Part of the problem is that the medical establishment keeps tight control over who gets hospital privileges.
 This forces midwives to work within a system that was not designed with them in mind.

 The CAM, or Canadian Association of Midwives and The AOM, The Association of Ontario Midwives, represent the Riverdale midwives in the legal and political arena.
-Currently there’s a courtroom in Toronto where our midwives can occasionally be seen lurking in the gallery.
-The AOM is fighting the province to gain pay equity with obstetricians.
+The AOM fought the province to gain pay equity with obstetricians.
+A Supreme Court of Ontario tribunal voted in their favour, but the Premier has suspended this judgement.
+The current government of Ontario has also recently suspended its fiscal support for the Ontario College of Midwives, depositing this necessary expense in the laps of the midwives themselves.

 Most people don’t know enough about midwifery to have a conversation about the subject.
 This film could change all that.